13 Things You Didn’t Know About Costco’s $6.99 Pumpkin Pie

 It’s a lot of pie

 When it comes to its offerings, Costco tends to go big, and its pumpkin pie is no exception.
 Each pie measures a full foot in diameter and weighs in at 58 ounces—that’s more than three and a half pounds!
 If you’re serving a hungry crowd on Thanksgiving, this mega-pastry provides more than enough bang for your buck.
-Especially if you feel that cooking Thanksgiving dinner is hard enough and you don’t want to stress about dessert, consider adding it to your list.
-For just $5.99, you’ll get all the pie with none of the stress of buying, blending, and baking ingredients.
-And this year, Costco is able to provide us an iota of happiness—the pie is already back in stores!
-Check out these things you won’t see in Costco anymore.
+Here are more things at Costco you can’t buy anywhere else.

 Once just isn’t enough

 Every piece of pumpkin that goes into Costco’s pies gets cooked not once, but twice.
 The chunks of pumpkin get cooked once before they’re pureed, and then a second time after canning.
-According to the Daily Meal, the pureed pumpkin cooks for a full five and a half hours before it’s pie-ready.
+The pureed pumpkin cooks for a full five and a half hours before it’s pie-ready.
 And it’s a lot of pumpkin.
 Every gallon-sized can of puree shipped to Costco contains the contents of three pumpkins!
 Costco certainly doesn’t skimp on the pumpkin.
 Neither do these best pumpkin spice products to buy this fall!

 They’ve been around a while

 Costco’s bakery has been producing pumpkin pies, using the same recipe, since 1987.
-This fall will be the 33rd year that the pie has brought joy to hungry givers of thanks.
-Back then, the pies were ten inches; today, they’re 12.
-Other than that, they remain the same.
-The recipe comes straight from the kitchen of Sue McConnaha, the vice president of bakery operations at Costco.
+Back then, the pies were ten inches; today, they’re 12, but the recipe itself remains the same.
+That recipe comes straight from the kitchen of Sue McConnaha, the vice president of bakery operations at Costco.
 Did you know that your canned pumpkin might not actually be pumpkin?

 It gets lots of love on social media

 One thing that has changed about the pie since 1987: its social media presence.
 Facebook has an entire page called “Costco’s Pumpkin Pie,” started by fans and unaffiliated with the Costco corporation, that’s devoted to singing (er, posting) the praises of the pie and even sharing memes about it.
-Check out these surprising things Costco employees won’t tell you.
+Check out these Costco secrets you’ll wish you knew.